amy-tabb/camera-as-scanner/README.md

 ## Read directory format

-Examples of read and write directories are given within this repository.
+Examples of read and write directories are given within the [amy-tabb/camera-as-scanner-data](https://github.com/amy-tabb/camera-as-scanner-data) repository.
 A read and write directory is `iphone` and `iphone_results`, respectively.
 A calibration pattern that can be used for printing is `iphone/created_template.png`, or one can use companion repository [amy-tabb/aruco-pattern-write](https://github.com/amy-tabb/aruco-pattern-write).

 - `calibration_object_info.txt` contains one line: `squarelength 25.5 mm` in the examples.
 To find the correct vaue for squarelength, measure one square on the printed calibration pattern.
 Edit the file appropriately.
 - `sensor_size.txt` contains two lines: `sensor_width 4.80 mm`, `sensor_height 3.60 mm`.
 Values for your camera can be found from the manufacturer's website.
 Note that EXIFtag information is usually not accurate.